 Our services are free, confidential, and independent from the University.
 To access our services join SUPRA now!

-Our Postgraduate Advocacy and Policy Officers can help with any academic or wellbeing issues you have while at uni:
+Our Postgraduate Advocacy and Policy Officers can help with most academic or wellbeing issues you have while at uni, such as:

 Show Good Cause

 renting and housing

 Our Legal Service employs solicitors who can help you with a range of legal matters, such as:

 Here are some tips to protect them – browse our Get help pages for more information on these topics and many others!

 - You need a written tenancy agreement – even if you’re living in a share house.

 - The full legal name and address of the person you are renting from must be on your written agreement.

 - Get receipts for any money you pay: your holding deposit, bond or security deposit, and rent.